 After Elos, the road continues uphill until a point where it reaches a characteristic small saddle; from there on we drive in a southerly direction.
 The view over the plain of Chryssoskalitissa opens up ahead of us.

-We continue downhill now into the valley, through a landscape full of plane trees, large olive trees and orchards.
+We continue downhill now into the valley, through a landscape full of plain trees, large olive trees and orchards.
 After a little while we reach Kefali, from where we take the road that leads south, towards the Stamio bay.
-Then, the bare plain of Chryssoskalitissa stretches out before us.
-The Monastery of Chryssoskalitissa, which is dedicated to the Dormition of the Virgin and to the Holy Trinity, is built on a rocky elevation which offers a panoramic view.
+Then, the bare plain of Chrisoskalitissa stretches out before us.
+The Monastery of Chrisoskalitissa, which is dedicated to the Dormition of the Virgin and to the Holy Trinity, is built on a rocky elevation which offers a panoramic view.
 The church that we see today was built in 1894 and the icon of the Dormition of the Virgin is believed to be of the 10th century.

 We continue southwards; passing through the plain, we come to the south-westernmost point of Crete, where Elafonissi, one of the most spectacular locations of the island, is to be found.